alireza787b/liquidLapse/README.md

 ### 3. Configure the Application

-Edit the `config.yaml` file to customize the settings for snapshot capture:
+Edit the `config.yaml` file to customize the settings for snapshot capture and prediction:

 ```yaml
 # config.yaml